 How To Apply

-Send resume, with cover letter, including salary requested and how your experience relates to this position, to firstname.lastname@example.org indicating “Clinical Quality Specialist _your name” in the subject line.
+To apply, send resume, with cover letter, including salary requested and how your experience relates to this position, to firstname.lastname@example.org indicating “Program Coordinator - and your name” in the subject line.

 The Fund for Public Health in New York City is an Equal Opportunity Employer and encourages a diverse pool of candidates to apply.